All set for take off of Keta Sea Port project - Transport Minister

 He said the feasibility study proposes that the port facilities shall be developed in phases corresponding to the forecasted traffic growth and potential business development.

-“The phase one which is the Port Nucleus is estimated around $650 million consisting of the main facilities of the key drivers of commercial port development.
+“The phase one which is the Port Nucleus is estimated around US$650 million consisting of the main facilities of the key drivers of commercial port development.
 Building a port is not an event it is a process.
 We need the support of the private sector.
-As a government legal framework for this project to see the day of light “.
+As a government legal framework for this project to see the day of light.”

 Board Chairman of GPHA, Isaac Osei said the Authority is willing to welcome new ideas on how to fully execute the project.
 He explained that the plan is to ensure that no interested party or stakeholder is left out as the authority gets into the subsequent phases of the project to ensure that the inputs of stakeholders are captured and incorporated into the project.